Bestor Robinson: Mountaineer

-On April 15, 1934, Robinson, Jules Eichorn and Dick Leonard of the Cragmont Climbing Club assembled the most advanced set of climbing gear then in use in North America, much of which they had obtained from Germany, and successfully climbed Higher Cathedral Spire in Yosemite Valley.
+On April 15, 1934, Robinson, Jules Eichorn and Dick Leonard of the Cragmont Climbing Club assembled the most advanced set of climbing gear then in use in North America, much of which they had obtained from Germany, and successfully climbed Higher Cathedral Spire on Cathedral Peak in Yosemite National Park.
 This was the first major technical ascent in the famous scenic valley that became a mecca of rock climbing.

 From October 9 to 12, 1939 a Sierra Club climbing team including Robinson, David Brower, Raffi Bedayn, and John Dyer, completed the first ascent of Shiprock, the erosional remnant of the throat of a volcano with nearly vertical walls on the Navajo reservation in northwestern New Mexico.
 This climb, rated YDS III, 5.7 A2, was the first in the United States to use expansion bolts for protection.

 Environmentalist and outdoorsman

 Robinson served as a director of the Sierra Club from 1935 to 1966.
 He was the president of the Sierra Club from 1946 to 1948.
 He also served as a member of the Advisory Committee on Conservation to the Secretary of the Interior.
 In 1942, he served as chairman of the Committee on Uniform Touring Tests of the National Ski Association, now known as the United States Ski and Snowboard Association.